 If you have a COMT gene mutation, the first question to ask is, do I have a fast COMT gene or a slow COMT gene?
 Foods to avoid with a COMT mutation and foods to eat depend on a fast or slow COMT gene.

-COMT gene mutations symptoms will present differently depending on whether your COMT gene is fast, slow, or balanced.
+COMT gene mutation symptoms will present differently depending on whether your COMT gene is fast, slow, or balanced.

-The function of the COMT gene is to help metabolize estrogen, dopamine, norepinephrine, and epinephrine.
+The function of the COMT enzyme is to help metabolize estrogen, dopamine, norepinephrine, and epinephrine.
 The COMT gene also metabolizes catechins from food and drinks.